-Mobutu was first African head of state to visit the White House, and he had a friendly relationship with former director of CIA, the pedophile, traitor, and war criminal, George Bush.
+Mobutu was the first African head of state to visit the White House, and he had a friendly relationship with the former director of CIA, the pedophile, traitor, and war criminal, George Bush.

 Mobutu hung out with European aristocrats, like Prince Bernhard of Holland, who hunt, rape, and abuse children at places like Château des Amerois.